Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact and policy objectives for 2023.

 In 2020, Global Citizen and Forbes worked together to refine the way philanthropy is measured amongst the Forbes 400.
 With a focus on actualized giving — or money donated directly to charitable organizations — the 2020 Forbes 2020 rankings were based on an updated methodology that focuses on money out the door, not held in a donor advised fund (DAF) or foundation bank accounts.

-Since 2009, Global Citizens have taken over 28.4 million actions.
-Today, these actions, in combination with high-level advocacy work, have led to more than $35.4 billion being distributed to our partners around the world, impacting 1.09 billion lives in the fight to end extreme poverty.
+Since 2009, Global Citizens have taken over 33.5 million actions.
+Today, these actions, in combination with high-level advocacy work, have led to more than $43.6 billion being distributed to our partners around the world, impacting over 1.29 billion lives in the fight to end extreme poverty.

-This has turned into a mass movement of people demanding that their leaders build a world that allows everyone to live in peace, free from hunger, capable of pursuing their dreams and then holding them accountable to make sure commitments that are made eventually become actions that are delivered.
+This has turned into a mass movement of people demanding that their leaders build a world that allows everyone to live in peace, free from hunger, and capable of pursuing their dreams, and then holding them accountable to make sure commitments that are made become actions that are delivered.
 This is why continued investment in advocacy is imperative.

 There isn’t a moment to lose.
 As inequality rises, access to lifesaving vaccines is not available globally, and our planet faces increasing and compounding threats from climate change, it’s on us to make sure that our leaders take action — and that we play a part in helping to create a more fair and sustainable world, for ourselves and for our planet.